cn23070/cn23070.github.io/_posts/2024-10-10-M5-Secure Systems Architecture September 2024.md

 ![Module Unit 6 Formal Modelling vs. Automated Testing](/Modules/5/img/11.png)

-- **Figure 11**: Unit 6 Homepage (University of Essex Online, 2024)
+- **Figure 16**: Unit 6 Homepage (University of Essex Online, 2024)

 The unit seminar was fun, we got to debate Formal Modelling vs. Automated Testing.
+Although I was unable to attend live due ot work committments, I was able to listen back using the recording.
 My peers shared some great perspectives on this.

 Next we submitted our end of module assignment.
 This involved selecting a security problem, then designing and building a prototype system that investigated a selected problem, along with a analysis summary paper that discusse the question, model, experiments, analysis and the conclusion.